 When you’re more likeable, people’s cognitive biases tend to assign you other positive qualities as well--whether or not you fully deserve them.

-If you feel like you’re struggling to communicate at work, or that you’ve been passed over one too many times for that project or promotion, consider working on improving your communication skills!
+If you feel like you’re struggling to communicate in your career, or that you’ve been passed over one too many times for that project or promotion, consider learning how to improve your communication skills!

 At a certain point in your career, you look around and realize EVERYONE is technically proficient.
 Developing better communication skills is what will help you stand out from the crowd.

 Also, a side benefit is: You'll communicate better in your personal life as well as your career!

 First, I want to start by acknowledging that the term “communication skills” is incredibly broad.

 There are so many forms of communication--and so many reasons to communicate!